kaustubh285/football_analysis_yolo/README.md

 python main.py
 ```

 This will process the specified input video, perform analysis, and generate an annotated output video in the output folder.
+If the video has been processed before, the code will use the previously generated pickle file to save time, instead of reprocessing the video from scratch.

 ## Project Structure